drowe67/freedv-gui/USER_MANUAL.md

 in order for this feature to work.
 To configure PSK Reporter reporting, simply enable the feature here and enter your callsign and current grid square.

+For more information about the PSK Reporter feature, see the "PSK Reporter" section below.

 ## Advanced Setup

 ### Sound Card Configuration